gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 - **AADRM**

     This module is now deprecated and replaced with the AIPService module, which provides the same functionality with renamed cmdlets.
-The renmed cmdlets in the replacement module have aliases to the old cmdlets.
+The renamed cmdlets in the current module have aliases to the old cmdlets.

     Support for this older module ends **December 31, 2019**.